Xunnamius/xscripts/MAINTAINING.md

 # monorepo, use the following instead:
 #npm run test:packages:all

+# 8. Perform any renovations, such as synchronizing versions of interdependent
+# packages in a monorepo.
+npm run renovate
+# You can additionally optionally run project-wide sanity and validity checks
+# across the entire repository using the following:
+#npm run lint:project

-# 8. Trigger semantic-release locally to public a new release of this package.
+# 9. Trigger xrelease locally to publish a new release of this package.
+This
-# This requires having valid tokens for NPM, GitHub, and Codecov each with the
+# requires having valid tokens for NPM, GitHub, and Codecov each with the
 # appropriate permissions.
 #
 # Do a dry run first: